CAEP Annual Report

 Transition Point Three: Methods Block Completion and Entry into Student Teaching

 Subject Area Tests: Our third transition point evaluates candidate content knowledge with passing scores on subject tests required for licensure.
-Similar to the entry tests reported above, due to the changes in scales, numbers of tests required, passing rates, etc. data are reported in frequencies by subject area (N = 1622) and means are reported by subject test (N = 1616).
-Not included in the data tables are 15 scores recorded as a "P", and six ACTFL tests scored by proficiency level.
+Similar to the entry tests reported above, due to the changes in scales, numbers of tests required, passing rates, etc. data are reported in frequencies by subject area (N = 308) and means are reported by subject test (N = 163).
 100% of program completers passed subject area tests.

 Transition Point Four: Program Completion

-Our fourth stage assesses the quality of content knowledge, skills and dispositions of our candidates during their practicum/student teaching placements.
+Teacher Summary Evaluation I/II: Our fourth stage assesses the quality of content knowledge, skills and dispositions of our candidates during their practicum/student teaching placements.
 Candidates are rated by both the supervisor and mentor teacher twice throughout their in-situ experiences.
 Our Teacher Summary evaluations (TSE) contain 48 questions total across five domains.
 Candidates are rated on a scale of 1-6 with a minimum score of 4 required to pass.
 The Alignment Matrix displays TSE items mapped onto the 10 InTASC standards.
-Aggregate mean TSE scores across years across standards ranged from 1.00 (Instructional Strategies 2009, 2011) to 6.00 (all standards and years).
+Aggregate mean TSE scores across years across standards ranged from 2.00 (Learner Development, Assessment, Planning for Instruction, and Instructional Strategies: 2012) to 6.00 (all standards and years).
 All 10 standards yielded means above the threshold across programs, campuses, and years.
 Those candidates not meeting minimum scores were either required to repeat a placement or were not licensed at that authorization level.

-The Work Sample (WS) is an additional indicator of candidate content knowledge, teaching skill, dispositions, and impact on P-12 knowledge that is completed during candidate practicum/student teaching placements.
+Work Sample I/II: The Work Sample (WS) is an additional indicator of candidate content knowledge, teaching skill, dispositions, and impact on P-12 knowledge that is completed during candidate practicum/student teaching placements.
 Candidates are required to submit and pass two WSs.
 While constructs and questions have remained similar in content and format between Eugene and Forest Grove campuses over years (indicating shared values), administration, scoring guide, and passing thresholds differed between the sites.
 Over years reported here, Forest Grove campus has used the same scales and questions (1-5 scale; 3 passing).
-The Eugene campus has modified its WS to reflect a more concise assessment of valued constructs beginning in 2009 (1-3 scale; 2 passing).
+The Eugene campus has modified its WS to reflect a more concise assessment of valued constructs beginning in 2009 through 2013 (1-3 scale; 2 passing).
 With respect to impact on P-12 student learning, work sample data are reported by InTASC Standard #6 (Assessment).
-Scores on this standard ranged from 2.40 (MS/HS: MAT: FG: 2009) and 1.50 (MS/HS: MAT: EUG: 2012) to the maximum (6:FG, 3:EUG) across programs and years.
+Scores on this standard ranged from 2.89 (FG WS: 2014), 2.00 (EUG WS: 2013 and 2014), and 1.00 (EUG TIP: 2014) to the maximum (6:FG, 3:EUG WS and TIP) across programs and years.
 As another quality check in the program, those candidates not successfully completing all elements of a work sample were either required to redo a placement, or were successfully counseled out of the licensure program.

 Throughout their time in our program and across the four transition points, candidates demonstrate their knowledge through a range of applications, indicating an ability to use inquiry, critically analyze, synthesize and apply this knowledge in their teaching with students.